zajo/appler/readme.md

 ## III.
 The Electric Duet, improved

-This section preserves a bit of Alex genius for which I don't have a better place to store.
+This section preserves a bit of Alex's genius for which I don't have a better place to store.

 The Electric Duet is a music program for Apple ][ written by Paul Lutus, that plays music in two voices.
 It featured The Electronic Jukebox: